influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/introduction/getting-started/syntax-basics.md

 _More information about creating custom functions is available in the [Custom functions](/flux/v0.x/stdlib/custom-functions) documentation._

-Using the `cpuUsageUser` data stream variable defined above, find the top five data points with the custom `topN` function and yield the results.
+Using this new custom function `topN` and the `cpuUsageUser` data stream variable defined above, find the top five data points and yield the results.

 ```js
 cpuUsageUser